 Filed: January 30, 2008

-Browsing by concept is supported by identifying a set of similar passages or quotations in documents stored in the corpus and assigning key terms to passages which links conceptually related passages together.
+Browsing by concept is supported by identifying a set of similar passages or quotations in documents stored in the corpus and assigning key terms to passages that link conceptually related passages together.

 The related key terms are analyzed to identify relationships among the key terms from different similar passage sets.
 The key terms can be used as a basis for navigating the documents in the corpus.
 The key terms enable browsing the documents in the corpus by concepts referenced in the documents.